antoniagolab/HighCharge/README.md

 - _data_pre-pre-processing_Austrian_highwaynetwork.py_: The calculation procedures conducted in this script are referenced in Section **Demand calculation**.
 - _demand&#95;calculation.py_: Using this script, charging demand for all nodes in the highway network is obtained.
 This charging demand is for a day and given by a car fleet with 100% of electric vehicles.
+- _parameter_calculation.py_: Evaluation of input parameters for scenario calculations.
 - _validation.py_: Recreation of currently required fast-charging infrastructure.
 - _analysis.py_: This script encompasses all calculations for the analysis presented during in the Results section of the manuscript.